Application Deadline:November 1

 Additionally, OSH-PIP has a comprehensive due process procedure which outlines the processes for addressing concerns about intern performance as well as interns’ concerns about training.
 Related procedures and protocols are provided in hard copy to all interns during orientation via the OSH-PIP Handbook.

-Interns participate in weekly didactic seminars.
+Interns participate in weekly didactic seminars presented by members of the Internship Training Committee as well as guest speakers.
 The didactic seminars are designed to build upon prior academic preparation and clinical training and to complement interns’ experiential clinical training based on the aims, profession-wide competencies, and learning elements of the training program.
-The didactic seminars prepare interns to face a wide variety of professional issues and circumstances that they are likely to encounter throughout their careers.
+Didactics prepare interns to face a wide variety of clinical and professional circumstances they are likely to encounter throughout their careers.

-Interns are expected to complete a case presentation to Internship Training Committee members as well as their fellow cohort members in the Spring of their internship year.
-Feedback is given to the presenter using the Intern Case Presentation Rating Form.
+Interns are expected to complete two 60-minute case presentations during their training year.
+Interns present either two therapy cases or two assessment cases.
+The presentation should be 30 minutes leaving up to 30 minutes for discussion of consultation questions.
+Feedback is given to interns by the using the Intern Case Presentation Rating Form.
 Interns receive training in case formulation and case presentation during OSH-PIP orientation.

 Interns will complete a 2-hour group presentation on a diversity topic of their choosing to the Psychology Department in the spring.
 For any interested intern, efforts can also be made to assign an intern to an OSH Diversity Committee subcommittee.